Marriage Advice From Your Favorite Divorce Lawyer, Part Three

 Stop buying useless stuff

-Look around, do you have too many shoes?
-Cars?
-Clothes?
-I’m a big fan of Marie Kondo. (well, before she turned around and started selling us SHIT for a lot of money).
-I think the less shit you have, the less shit you carry around.
+I think the less stuff you have, the less stuff you carry around.
 If you are shopping too much, you aren’t working enough.
 (Trust me on this, when Amazon packages start showing up on the doorstep, it means I need more clients.)

 If you don’t have a job, GET one.